Caleres (NYSE:CAL) Updates FY 2022 Earnings Guidance

-A number of analysts have commented on the company.
-TheStreet raised Caleres from a c+ rating to a b- rating in a research report on Tuesday.
-Telsey Advisory Group raised their price target on shares of Caleres to $32.00 in a research report on Wednesday.
-StockNews.com upgraded Caleres from a buy rating to a strong-buy rating in a research note on Monday, April 11th.
-Finally, Zacks Investment Research downgraded Caleres from a buy rating to a hold rating in a research report on Tuesday, March 15th.
-One investment analyst has rated the stock with a hold rating, two have issued a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat.com, the company currently has an average rating of Buy and a consensus price target of $32.75.
+Caleres (NYSE:CAL – Get Rating) last released its quarterly earnings data on Tuesday, May 24th.
+The textile maker reported $1.32 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.83 by $0.49.
+The business had revenue of $735.12 million during the quarter, compared to analysts’ expectations of $677.28 million.
+Caleres had a net margin of 6.31% and a return on equity of 62.60%.
+The company’s revenue for the quarter was up 15.1% on a year-over-year basis.
+During the same period in the previous year, the company earned $0.60 EPS.
+Equities research analysts anticipate that Caleres will post 4.32 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Friday, April 8th.
-Stockholders of record on Thursday, March 24th were given a $0.07 dividend.
-The ex-dividend date of this dividend was Wednesday, March 23rd.
-This represents a $0.28 dividend on an annualized basis and a dividend yield of 1.00%.
-Caleres’s dividend payout ratio (DPR) is presently 7.89%.
+CAL has been the subject of a number of research reports.
+Telsey Advisory Group boosted their price target on shares of Caleres to $32.00 in a research report on Wednesday, May 25th.
+StockNews.com raised shares of Caleres from a buy rating to a strong-buy rating in a research report on Monday, April 11th.
+TheStreet raised shares of Caleres from a c+ rating to a b- rating in a report on Tuesday, May 24th.
+Finally, Zacks Investment Research raised shares of Caleres from a hold rating to a strong-buy rating and set a $31.00 target price for the company in a report on Thursday, May 26th.
+Two equities research analysts have rated the stock with a buy rating and two have issued a strong buy rating to the stock.
+According to MarketBeat.com, Caleres presently has an average rating of Strong Buy and an average target price of $33.00.

-In other news, Director Carla C. Hendra sold 3,261 shares of the stock in a transaction dated Thursday, March 17th.
-The shares were sold at an average price of $20.74, for a total transaction of $67,633.14.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, CAO Todd E. Hasty acquired 2,500 shares of the stock in a transaction dated Thursday, March 17th.
-The shares were bought at an average cost of $21.00 per share, with a total value of $52,500.00.
-The disclosure for this purchase can be found here.
+In related news, Director Carla C. Hendra sold 3,261 shares of the company’s stock in a transaction on Thursday, March 17th.
+The stock was sold at an average price of $20.74, for a total value of $67,633.14.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, insider Daniel R. Freidman sold 6,000 shares of the company’s stock in a transaction on Wednesday, May 25th.
+The shares were sold at an average price of $26.61, for a total value of $159,660.00.
+Following the completion of the transaction, the insider now owns 69,498 shares of the company’s stock, valued at $1,849,341.78.
+The disclosure for this sale can be found here.
+In the last 90 days, insiders have sold 45,176 shares of company stock valued at $1,131,633.
 4.90% of the stock is currently owned by company insiders.

 Caleres Company Profile (Get Rating)